Kredaro/Deep-Learning-Training/Neural Networks/Activation/Readme.md

 #### The Tanh hyperbolic activation function

-The tanh activation is known to work better than the sigmoid function since the value of tanh ranges from -1 to 1, this helps the mean of activsation to be centered around 0 which inturn helps the training.
+The tanh activation is known to work better than the sigmoid function since the value of tanh ranges from -1 to 1, this helps the mean of activation to be centered around 0 which inturn helps the training.

 But sigmoid is a preferred choice for the output layer since we want the output to be a value between 0 and 1.